TNRIS/twdh_ckan_docker/README.md

 - Review the [Makefile](https://github.com/TNRIS/twdh_ckan_docker/blob/main/Makefile) for details
 - Primary make targets:
   - `make build`: Build the image for PROD or DEV deployment.
 This build does not user Docker caching.
   - `make build-dev`: Build the image for local development.
 This version allows Docker's cache system to work, which makes for a much speedier build most of the time, but sometimes it doesn't pick up the changes you've made and you'll need to build without the cache turned on using `make build-dev-no-cache`.
-See Docker docs for deatils on how caching works.
+See Docker docs for details on how caching works.
   - `make build-dev-no-cache`: Build the image for local development without allowing Docker's cache.

 ## Development Use